yacineMahdid/deep-learning-model-explained/fractal_net/README.md

         else:
             self.dropout = None
 ```
-Notice here that we aren't going to add that to our layer list strangely enough.
-self.dropout however will make a comeback in the forward function.
+Notice here that we aren't going to add that to our layer list. self.dropout however will make a comeback in the forward function.

 #### FractalBlock | Init | Columns Creation
 ```python